Lemoncode/scaffolding-express-typescript/README.md

 # Debugging state

-Since VS Code v1.47, it enables a new debugging feature, [New JavaScript Debugger](https://code.visualstudio.com/updates/v1_47#_debugging) as default.
+Since VSCode v1.47, a new [New JavaScript Debugger](https://code.visualstudio.com/updates/v1_47#_debugging) feature has been enabled.

 This new debugger works with no configuration on this way:

 ![create-js-debug-terminal](./readme-resources/00-create-js-debug-terminal.png)

-And run command:
+And just running the command `npm start` it will let us attach to the process and debug:

 ```bash
 npm start